SMACE: A New Method for the Interpretability of Composite Decision Systems: SMACE

 \subsection{Overview}

-For each example $\xi$ whose decision we want to explain, we first perform two parallel steps: \begin{itemize} \item \textbf{Explain the results of the models}: for each machine learning model $m$, we derive the (normalized) contribution $\hat{\phi}^{(m)}_j$ for each of its input features $j$.
-By default, we rely on KernelSHAP to allocate these importance values fairly; \item \textbf{Explain the rule-based decision}: measure the contribution $r_j$ of each feature (that is, each input feature and each internal feature directly involved in the decision policy), through \ref{alg:rules}. \end{itemize} Then, to get the \textbf{overall explanations} (see \ref{alg:smace}), we combine these partial explanations.
+For each example $\xi$ whose decision we want to explain, we first perform two parallel steps: \begin{itemize} \item \textbf{Explain the results of the models}: for each machine learning model $m$, we derive the (normalized) contribution $\hat{\phi}^{(m)}_j$ for each input feature $j$.
+By default, SMACE relies on KernelSHAP to allocate these importance values; \item \textbf{Explain the rule-based decision}: measure the contribution $r_j$ of each feature (that is, each input feature and each internal feature directly involved in the decision policy), through Algorithm \ref{alg:rules}. \end{itemize} Then, to get the \textbf{overall explanations} (see Algorithm \ref{alg:smace}), we combine these partial explanations.
 The total contribution of the input feature $j\in F$ to the decision for a given instance is

 That is, we weight the contribution of input features to each model with the contribution of that model in the decision rule, and we add the direct contribution of feature $j$ to the decision rule (if a feature is not directly involved in a decision rule, its contribution is zero).